hashicorp/consul/middleware/cache/README.md

 cache [ttl] [zones...]
 ~~~

 * `ttl` max TTL in seconds.
-If not specified, the maximum TTL will be used which is 1 hours for
+If not specified, the maximum TTL will be used which is 1 hour for
     positive responses and half an hour for negative ones.
 * `zones` zones it should cache for.
 If empty, the zones from the configuration block are used.